Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Retrieving lexicographic Gr obner bases from Hermite normal forms

-From a matrix \(\basmat\) as in \cref{eqn:basis_matrix}, whose rows in \(\pmatspace{1}{\nbl}\) represent a basis of \(\rmod\), one can compute the reduced \gb of \(\rmod\) with respect to a chosen monomial order on \(\pmatspace{1}{\nbl}\); see \cite[Chap.\,15]{Eisenbud95} for \gbs of submodules of a free module with basis.
+From a matrix \(\basmat\) as in \cref{eqn:basis_matrix}, whose rows in \(\pmatspace{1}{\nbl}\) represent a basis of \(\rmod\), one can compute the reduced Gr\"obner basis of \(\rmod\) with respect to a chosen monomial order on \(\pmatspace{1}{\nbl}\); see \cite[Chap.\,15]{Eisenbud95} for Gr\"obner bases of submodules of a free module with basis.
 Here this ambient free module is \(\rring \simeq \pmatspace{1}{\nbl}\), with \(\uring\) univariate: specific terminology and computational tools exist.
-In particular, classical reduced \gbs are the Hermite normal form \cite{Hermite1851} (corresponding to the position-over-term order \cite{KojimaRapisardaTakaba2007}), the Popov normal form \cite{Popov1972} (corresponding to the term-over-position order \cite{KojimaRapisardaTakaba2007}), and shifted variants of the latter \cite{BeckermannLabahnVillard2006} (corresponding to term-over-position orders with weights \cite[Sec.\,1.3.4]{Neiger2016}).
+In particular, classical reduced Gr\"obner bases are the Hermite normal form \cite{Hermite1851} (corresponding to the position-over-term order \cite{KojimaRapisardaTakaba2007}), the Popov normal form \cite{Popov1972} (corresponding to the term-over-position order \cite{KojimaRapisardaTakaba2007}), and shifted variants of the latter \cite{BeckermannLabahnVillard2006} (corresponding to term-over-position orders with weights \cite[Sec.\,1.3.4]{Neiger2016}).
 The definition of Hermite normal forms was given in \cref{sec:preliminaries}.

-However, these \gbs of the submodule \(\rmod\) do not necessarily correspond to \gbs of the ideal \(\ideal\), even when \(\genby{\rmod} = \ideal\).
-The next result states that, under the stability assumption, there is a correspondence between the lexicographic \gb of \(\ideal\) and the basis of \(\rmod\) in Hermite normal form.
+However, these Gr\"obner bases of the submodule \(\rmod\) do not necessarily correspond to Gr\"obner bases of the ideal \(\ideal\), even when \(\genby{\rmod} = \ideal\).
+The next result states that, under the stability assumption, there is a correspondence between the lexicographic Gr\"obner basis of \(\ideal\) and the basis of \(\rmod\) in Hermite normal form.
 (A link of this kind is not new \cite[Sec.\,5]{Lazard1985} \cite[Sec.\,7]{Villard2018}, yet we were not able to find a statement similar to the next one in the literature.)